 The ACAA’s rules regarding ESAs and air travel apply to all U.S. airlines, all domestic flights and all flights to or from the United States.
 Airlines will also generally have their own policy outlining requirements for emotional support animals.
 It is strongly recommended that you check in advance with your airline to see what their rules are well ahead of your travel date.
 You should always contact your airline at least 48 hours before your departure date to make sure you have submitted all of the necessary documentation and have met all of their requirements for traveling with an ESA.

 Airlines cannot charge you a fee to fly with your Emotional Support Animal.

-- The airline is not allowed to charge fees in connection with your Emotional Support Animal (ESA)
+- The airline is not allowed to charge fees in connection with your emotional support animal.

-- The airline may request your veterinarian to complete a form regarding your ESA’s health
+- The airline may request that your veterinarian complete a form regarding your ESA’s health.

 The difference between a legitimate Emotional Support Animal and a pet is a letter from a licensed therapist.
 Your pet may functionally already be acting as your ESA, but you cannot avail yourself of the rights given to ESA owners until you qualify your pet with an ESA letter.
 A licensed professional may recommend an ESA if they believe one or more ESAs would help you with a mental illness or emotional disability.